-16 and 17-year-olds residing in the Community Council area and named on the Electoral Register for that area are also entitled to both stand for the Community Council and vote in any election.
+16- and 17-year-olds residing in the Community Council area and named on the Electoral Register for that area are also entitled to both stand for the Community Council and vote in any election.
 In the case of candidates who are not on the electoral register solely by reason of age, the nomination form must be accompanied by a declaration, signed by 2 individuals who are named on the electoral register for the relevant Community Council area in which they reside, confirming that the nominee is a resident of the same Community Council area.

 Any Community Council member who no longer resides within that Community Council area is deemed to have resigned from that Community Council.
+Local authorities can enable community council members who have left the community council area to remain in place until the next election (full or interim) should they wish to.